 Heaven gained another angel on Sunday.
 Why?
 Cause Jesus don’t make junk.
 My life-long pastor and family friend passed away on Sunday morning after a short illness.
 Brother Rick began preaching while he was a senior at Fairmont East High School.
 He graduated from Cumberland College and received his theological training at Southern Seminary in Louisville, Kentucky.
 In 1979, Brother Rick became the pastor of the First Baptist Church of New Carlisle.
 I was one year old.

 I was one year old.
 And, I am now 35.
+(42 now!)
 Brother Rick has been involved in my life for 34 years.
 While I was young, Rick and his family lived one house down from us.
 I played with his girls every day.
 If Mom didn’t know where I was, chances are I was at the Shoemaker house watching cartoons and playing.
 His wife, Elizabeth, and my mom used to meet for coffee every day after dropping me off at elementary school.
 I thought I was so special when, for whatever reason, I got to tag along.
 I would get milk and donuts and listen to Mom and Elizabeth chatter for a while.
-While both Rick’s girls are older than I am, I was in marching band with his oldest (she was a senior and I was a freshman) and knew his youngest from school and church functions.
-He was always there with a smile and a kind word for everyone.
+Rick was always there with a smile and a kind word for everyone.
 He would clasp his hands in front of him, and say, “Well, Julie…”

-Rick christened my brother.
-He baptized my father, brother, and I. He was there the night my brother was killed.
+Rick christened my brother and I. He baptized my father, brother, and I. He was there the night my brother was killed.
 He performed the funeral a few days later.
-He married the Hubs and I. He performed my father’s funeral.
+He performed my father’s funeral.
 He was always there.
 For 34 years.

 I could go on to give you a biography of who Rick Shoemaker was.
 But, telling this story is what will help you know him…